Home » Ted Bundy Seattle Locations » This Location

 Serial killers often engage in voyeurism, fetishism, and auto-eroticism during their formative years.
 They are also sometimes exposed to sensitive materials or distressing sexual experiences.

-His interest in detective magazines had very little to do with their articles about crime.
-Instead, he found the photographs and illustrations of sexual violence against women to be fascinating.
+His interest in detective magazines had little to do with their articles about crime.
+Instead, he was fascinated by the photographs and illustrations of sexual violence against women.

 Alley